 The first immediate red flag is Part III‘s release date.
 The Godfather Part II was released in 1974 (only two years after the first Godfather film), and, besides being a great film in its own right, brought the Corleone saga to a dark, nihilistic, yet profoundly unforgettable close.
 Even Coppola himself knew that, explicitly intending Part III to be an “epilogue” to the epic masterworks that came before it—and a very belated one at that, given that the film finally hit theaters in 1990, more than 15 years after Part II.
 If he had bothered to keep this installment’s story and characters consistent (not even in terms of being “consistently great”, just plain consistent) with what those previous films had already laid out, this might’ve actually worked.
 Unfortunately, he didn’t—not by a long shot.

 Michael Corleone (Al Pacino), the current “don” of the Corleone family circa 1979, has unconvincingly changed from a subtle, yet chilling face of evil to a tired, overdramatic old man suddenly desperate on getting his family out of the mafia business*.
 His now-ex-wife, Kay (Diane Keaton), is still estranged from him as the movie opens, but when they both meet again, neither really show any trace of the painful trauma they both went through.
 At one point, they even stroll around Italy together, bunk down in a cozy motel for the night, and start reminiscing about the “good old days” of their married years.
 Uh huh.
-(Imagine if a There Will Be Blood 2—or, for humor’s sake, There Will Be Blood Part II—was made like this, with Daniel Plainview and H.W. respectively assuming Michael’s and Kay’s roles.)
+(Imagine a There Will Be Blood 2—or, for humor’s sake, There Will Be Blood Part II—being made like this, with Daniel Plainview and H.W. respectively assuming Michael’s and Kay’s roles.)

 And of course, there’s the teenage Mary Corleone.
 After a variety of actresses were shifted through in fairly quick succession (Julia Roberts: scheduling conflicts.
 Madonna: too old.
 Rebecca Schaeffer: murdered.
 Winona Ryder: dropped out last-minute due to nervous exhaustion), the director’s daughter, Sofia Coppola, was finally handed the role.
 There was only one problem with that, however: she can’t—or, at the very least, couldn’t—act.
 At all.